Information about Couples Therapy

 What to expect when starting couples therapy

-Before scheduling an initial consultation session, I offer couples a 15-20 minute screening call to briefly learn about their core issues and goals for therapy.
-I also answer questions about my practice, scheduling, and billing.
+Before scheduling an initial consultation session, I offer couples a free 30 minute screening call to briefly learn about their core issues, previous experiences in therapy, and to answer any questions about myself or my practice.

-During the first intake session, I focus on learning about a couples’ history together—not only the difficulties but also your strengths and positive experiences together.
-After this first joint session, I may schedule one on one assessments with each partner in order to obtain relevant background information, including family of origin and romantic relationship history, that will aid me in understanding the your current struggles.
-Couples can also do this assessment together in one joint session or at a later point in process pending what is clinically appropriate.
-It is imperative couples take these first three meetings to decide if I’m a good fit.
-If I am not, that is totally okay and I will even offer a list of other names.
+During the first joint intake session, I focus on learning about a couples’ history together—not only the difficulties but also their strengths and positive experiences together.
+After this first joint session, I may recommend 1:1 assessments in order to obtain relevant background information, including family of origin and romantic relationship history, that will aid me in understanding current struggles.
+Couples can also do this assessment together in one joint session or at a later point in therapy pending what is clinically recommended.
+It is imperative couples take these first few meetings to decide if I’m a good fit.
+If I am not, that is totally fine and I will even offer a list of other therapists who may be a better fit.

 What is your theoretical orientation and approach in working with couples?

 My training is grounded in attachment theory and emotionally focused couples therapy (EFT).
 EFT focuses on re-establishing a secure bond in the relationship.
 The goal is to help each partner voice more vulnerable emotions and unmet needs, develop or increase empathy and understanding for one another, effectively communicate requests, repair the impact of past hurtful events, decrease repetitive arguments, and to find long term solutions to differences and disagreements.
-Another key approach I use is helping each partner “differentiate” and identify their separate thoughts, feelings, and needs and to untangle them from the other’s thoughts, feelings, and needs so they can understand and effectively hold the other’s differences.
+Another key approach I use is helping each partner “differentiate” and identify their separate thoughts, feelings, and needs and to untangle them from the other’s thoughts, feelings, and needs so they can understand and effectively hold the other’s differences and more clearly know and own theirs.
 Modern relationships, accounting for cultural differences, are often most successful when two people are interdependent versus co-dependent or enmeshed with one another.

-What are common reasons why couples seek therapy?
+What is the most common reason why couples seek therapy?

 The inability slow down, take in, or validate another’s experience and feelings when one disagrees with a partner’s version of events or feels defensive